marcomarino123/magnopy/docs/source/development/theory-notes.rst

 ==============================

-The formulas for the linear spin-wace theory are written for non-normalized spins, with multiple counting in mind and all other notation properties being arbitrary.
+The formulas for the linear spin-wace theory are written for non-normalized spins, with multiple counting in mind and all other convention properties being arbitrary.

 There are four parameters that are important for LSWT.